-The purpose of this protocol is to establish a process in handling phone calls and determine the appropriate department the call should go to.
+The purpose of this protocol is to establish a process in handling phone calls and determining the appropriate department the call must be directed to.

-- Answer the call in a professional manner with a friendly tone and be sure to introduce yourself. - Try and find as much information from the patient as possible to figure out whether you can help them or where they need to be transferred to. - Make sure to verify all information before giving out any information. - Shortell Communicator is the phone system we use to find extensions and to listen to voicemails.
+- Answer the call in a professional manner with a friendly tone and be sure to introduce yourself. - Try to obtain as much information regarding the patient's reason for the visit to determine if you can help them schedule or must direct them to a specific department. - Confirm contact information is accurate in the chart. - Shoretel phones with Mitel system are used to find extensions and to listen to voicemails.

-"Thank you for calling Ketchum Health, this is \\\\\.
+"Thank you for calling Ketchum Health, this is speaking.
 How may I help you?

 What is a Blind Transfer?

-A call that is transferred to another department without being introduced to the person that the call is being transferred too.
+Transferring a call without consulting with the person on the receiving end.